Musical ensemble: Six or more instruments

-Classical chamber ensembles of six (sextet), seven (septet), or eight musicians (octet) are fairly common; use of latinate terms for larger groups is rare, except for the nonet (nine musicians).
+Classical chamber ensembles of six (sextet), seven (septet), or eight musicians (octet) are fairly common; the use of latinate terms for larger groups is rare, except for the nonet (nine musicians).
 In most cases, a larger classical group is referred to as an orchestra of some type or a concert band.
 A small orchestra with fifteen to thirty members (violins, violas, four cellos, two or three double basses, and several woodwind or brass instruments) is called a chamber orchestra.
 A sinfonietta usually denotes a somewhat smaller orchestra (though still not a chamber orchestra).
 Larger orchestras are called symphony orchestras (see below) or philharmonic orchestras.

 A pops orchestra is an orchestra that mainly performs light classical music (often in abbreviated, simplified arrangements) and orchestral arrangements and medleys of popular jazz, music theater, or pop music songs.
-A string orchestra has only string instruments, i.e., violins, violas, cellos and double basses.
+A string orchestra has only string instruments, i.e., violins, violas, cellos, and double basses.

 A symphony orchestra is an ensemble usually comprising at least thirty musicians; the number of players is typically between fifty and ninety-five and may exceed one hundred.
 A symphony orchestra is divided into families of instruments.
 In the string family, there are sections of violins (I and II), violas, cellos (often eight), and basses (often from six to eight).
 The standard woodwind section consists of flutes (one doubling piccolo), oboes (one doubling English horn), soprano clarinets (one doubling bass clarinet), and bassoons (one doubling contrabassoon).
 The standard brass section consists of horns, trumpets, trombones, and tuba.
 The percussion section includes the timpani, bass drum, snare drum, and any other percussion instruments called for in a score (e.g., triangle, glockenspiel, chimes, cymbals, wood blocks, etc.).
 In Baroque music (1600–1750) and music from the early Classical period music (1750–1820), the percussion parts in orchestral works may only include timpani.